Page fault: Invalid conditions

 Illegal accesses and invalid page faults can result in a segmentation fault or bus error, resulting in an app or OS crash.
-Software bugs are often the causes of these problems, but hardware memory errors, such as those caused by overclocking, may corrupt pointers and cause healthy codes to fail.
+Software bugs are often the causes of these problems, but hardware memory errors, such as those caused by overclocking, may corrupt pointers and cause valid code to fail.

 Operating systems provide differing mechanisms for reporting page fault errors.
 Microsoft Windows uses structured exception handling to report invalid page faults as access violation exceptions.
 UNIX-like systems typically use signals, such as SIGSEGV, to report these error conditions to programs.
 If the program receiving the error does not handle it, the operating system performs a default action, typically involving the termination of the running process that caused the error condition, and notifying the user that the program has malfunctioned.
 Windows often reports such crashes without going to any details.
 An experienced user can retrieve detailed information using WinDbg and the minidump that Windows creates during the crash.
 UNIX-like operating systems report these conditions with such error messages as "segmentation violation" or "bus error", and may produce a core dump.

 Performance impact

 Page faults degrade system performance and can cause thrashing.
-Major page faults on conventional computers using hard disk drives can have a significant impact on their performance, as an average hard disk drive has an average rotational latency of 3 ms, a seek time of 5 ms, and a transfer time of 0.05 ms/page.
-Therefore, the total time for paging is near 8 ms (= 8,000 μs).
+Major page faults on a conventional computer using hard disk drives can have a significant impact on performance, as a typical hard disk drive had an average rotational latency of 3 ms, a seek time of 5 ms and a transfer time of 0.05 ms/page.
+Therefore, the total time for paging is near 8 ms (8,000 μs).
 If the memory access time is 0.2 μs, then the page fault would make the operation about 40,000 times slower.
+With a more modern system using a fast solid-state drive with a page read latency of 0.030 ms (30 μs) and a memory access latency of 70 ns (0.070 μs), a hard page fault is still over 400 times slower.

-Performance optimization of programs or operating systems often involves reducing the number of page faults.
-Two primary focuses of the optimization are reducing overall memory usage and improving memory locality.
-To reduce the page faults, developers must use an appropriate page replacement algorithm that maximizes the page hits.
+Performance optimization of programs or operating systems often involves efforts to reduce the number of page faults, by reducing overall memory usage or by improving memory locality.
+To minimize page faults, OS developers use an appropriate page replacement algorithm that maximizes page hits.
 Many have been proposed, such as implementing heuristic algorithms to reduce the incidence of page faults.

-A larger physical memory also reduces page faults.
+Having more physical memory also reduces the likelihood of page faults.
+Chunks of memory-mapped files can remain in memory longer and avoid slow re-reads from storage.
+Similarly, having less memory lessens the need for frequent swapping out of memory pages to a backing storage device.